-Among the samples included with MapForce is an Excel data mapping example called Sales_to_Excel.mfd with all supporting files to map data from an XML document containing monthly sales volume into an existing Excel spreadsheet that includes rich formatting and several formulas.
+Among the samples included with MapForce is a data mapping example called Sales_to_Excel.mfd with all supporting files to map data from an XML document containing monthly sales volume into an existing Excel spreadsheet that includes rich formatting and several formulas.

 The image below shows the XML source:

 And here is the existing output target spreadsheet:

 The example Excel data mapping applies functions from the MapForce function library, a value map to generate month names from numbers, and filters separate sales totals by region:

 Clicking the Output button at the bottom of the mapping window executes the data mapping and the result is displayed in the MapForce output preview window:

 We can see in the Output preview above that only the data cells were overwritten by the mapping execution.
 The Year overall sums at the bottom row of the table, cell colors, and the graph were all generated based on formulas and formatting already defined in the spreadsheet.

 This mapping instructed MapForce to only overwrite cells containing data.
 You can refine mapping behavior and error handling in the Component Settings dialog: